mitchellh/gon/README.md

 To install `gon`, download the appropriate release for your platform from the [releases page](https://github.com/mitchellh/gon/releases).
-These are all signed and notarized.
+These are all signed and notarized to run out of the box on macOS 10.15+.

 You can also compile from source using Go 1.13 or later using standard `go build`.
 Please ensure that Go modules are enabled.